timzaak/log-http-proxy/README.md

 ## https proxy
-It's mitm proxy, especially for https.
+It's mitm http/https proxy.
 It outputs the https request and response for test.

 ### Requires
 1. require JDK 19+